CommunityToolkit/WindowsCommunityToolkit-wiki/Review-PR.md

 It is also significant to watch if the PR contains any breaking changes or not.
 If the PR contains a breaking change, check for the detailed description of the impact and migration path for the existing application.

-:rotating_light: Breaking changes are likely to be rejected.
+:rotating_light: Breaking changes are likely to be rejected within minor release cycles or held until major versions.